fermi-ad/grpc-name-service/README.md

 2025/05/08 11:24:23 Connecting to localhost:8443
 2025/05/08 11:24:23 List devices: [name:"Device A" description:"Device A description" node_hostname:"Node A"]
 ```
+The client app by default is using the config file `nsclient.yaml` in the same directory as the executable, which is configured specifically for the dev-mode and test setup.
+Run `./nsclient` to see all commands and options available.

 Let's now try adding a new device.
 Input for the device can be passed in via JSON data.
 To see the JSON format run
 ```shell